nguyenvukhang/kitty/docs/launch.rst

 ``@input-line-number``
-    Replaced by the number of lines a pager should scroll to match the current scroll position in kitty.
+    Replaced by the number of lines a pager should scroll to match the current scroll position in alatty.
 See :opt:`scrollback_pager` for details.

 ``@scrolled-by``
-    Replaced by the number of lines kitty is currently scrolled by.
+    Replaced by the number of lines alatty is currently scrolled by.

 ``@cursor-x``
     Replaced by the current cursor x position with 1 being the leftmost cell.